Valley Fire Plumbing Services

 For backflow prevention, testing is essential and required by Illinois EPA regulations.

 Backflow testing, inspection and certification

 The EPA requires backflow prevention devices to be installed on all domestic water supplies, fire protection water supplies, lawn irrigation system lines and the like.
-Those backflow assemblies must be tested every year to ensure they are working as designed.
+Those backflow valves or assemblies must be tested every year to ensure they are working as designed.
 The design allows water to flow in one direction but never in the opposite direction to prevent drinking water from becoming contaminated by stagnant water.
 Backflow prevention, simply put, prevents contaminated water from flowing back into clean water supplies.

 What We Do

 Backflow Testing & Certification

 The EPA requires that all backflows be certified by a Cross-Connection Control Device Inspector (CCCDI) licensed plumbers one time per year.
 At Valley Fire Protection, our CCCDI licensed plumbers will test and certify backflow devices and submit all required reports to the appropriate municipality on your behalf.

 - Inspection of cross-connection control device

 - Repair backflow assemblies

 - Installation of reduced pressure zones (RPZs) and backflow prevention devices